munificent/game-programming-patterns/book/game-loop.markdown

 </aside>

 You might think you won't need this if you're making a turn-based game.
-But keep in mind that even though the *game state* won't advance until the user takes their turn, the *visual* and *audible* state of the game usually does.
+But even there, though the *game state* won't advance until the user takes their turn, the *visual* and *audible* state of the game usually does.
 Animation and music keep running even when it's "waiting" for you to take your turn.

 ## Keep in Mind

-### This is the core loop of your game

-Seems obvious, I know, but code in the game loop will be running constantly.
+The loop we're talking about here is some of the most important code in your game.
 They say a program spends <span name="percent">90%</span> of its time in 10% of the code.
 Your game loop will be firmly in that 10%.
-Think carefully about performance and make sure you profile when you make changes to your core loop.
+Take care with this code, and be mindful of its efficiency.

 <aside name="percent">